mic-web/coursera-node-express-mongodb-assignments/README.md

 - File upload
 - RESTful API

-# Installation
+# Installation and execution

+**Note**: you will get a _MongoNetworkError_ if there's no MongoDB server with a matching database running.
+Please just follow the setup instructions of the course on Coursera.

 To install all packages, just run `npm install`.

 You should also install the Prettier in your IDE, as it helps you a lot with auto-formatting according to the linter rules.

-# Run

-Execute `npm start` to the example web server.
+Execute `npm start` to start the example web server of assignment 4.
+You can furthermore execute the solutions of other assignments with `npm start1`, `npm start2` etc..

 # Client application